 There’s not much to talk about, in terms of the interior of this suitcase.
 There are elastic straps inside it that will keep your stuff in place, as well as a single zipped pocket for any smaller belonging you would want to keep separate.
 The interior is mainly black, but the pocket zipper matches the overall color of the suitcase, which really brightens it up.

 There are pros and cons with this bag, so, allow me to explain:

 If you are looking for a bag to add to your existing luggage collection, then yes, this is a great bag for you.
 If, however, you don’t own any luggage and you are looking for something big and strong that you can bring along on overseas flights, then no, this isn’t the suitcase for you.

 This is mainly because softshell luggage doesn’t handle protect your stuff against the treatment from baggage handlers very well, and it often comes out damaged.
 In addition to that, this bag doesn’t have any locks on it, which is also why I wouldn’t recommend it as checked baggage.
 In that case, I would advise you to consider getting a hardshell suitcase.

-On the other hand, if you are looking for a carry on, or a bag that you can take along with you on trips in 4-wheeled vehicles, than I would say yes, this is a good option for you.
+On the other hand, if you are looking for a carry-on or a bag that you can take along with you on trips in 4-wheeled vehicles then I would say yes, this is a good option for you.
 The spinner wheels really set it apart from other softshell luggage.
-Also, the bag is made of weather resistant material, which is another great feature you don’t usually expect from softside luggage.
+Also, the bag is made of weather-resistant material, which is another great feature you don’t usually expect from softside luggage.